Acceptance effect on the $N_{\rm t} N_{\rm p}/N_{\rm d}^2$ ratio of light nuclei coalescence yields as a probe of nucleon density fluctuations: Toy-Model Simulation Results and Discussions

+As aforementioned, the measured non-monotonic feature of the $\Ratio$ ratio as a function of beam energy $\snn$ by STAR appears to depend on the considered $\pt/A$ range~\cite{STAR:2022hbp}; the non-monotonic feature is stronger for the extrapolated yield ratio than for those in the limited $\pt/A$ acceptance.
 It is, therefore, important to investigate whether a non-monotonic extrapolation factor can result from trivial physics.
-To this end, we first examine the $\Ratio$ ratio as function of $\pt/A$ in our toy-model simulation.
+To this end, we first examine the $\Ratio$ ratio as a function of $\pt/A$ in our toy-model simulation.
 This is shown in Fig.~\ref{fig:acc} left panel for various $\theta$ values.
 The falling and rising characteristic of the shape is determined by the $\pt$ distribution of Eq.~(\ref{eq:pt}).
 The shapes are similar for the various fluctuation magnitudes and the overall ratio increases with $\theta$ as expected.
-The right panel of Fig.~\ref{fig:acc} shows the extrapolation factor as a function of $\Delta n_\rn$.
+The right panel of Fig.~\ref{fig:acc} shows the extrapolation factor $f$ as a function of $\Delta n_\rn$.
 (Note that the total yields in simulation are known of course, not from extrapolation, but we keep use of the term ``extrapolation factor".)
 Two fiducial ranges are depicted, $\pt/A=0.1$--0.2 and 0.3--0.4~\gevc.
-The extrapolation factor varies with $\Delta n_\rn$; however, the variation is relatively small, about 1\% for the $\pt/A=0.3$--0.4~\gevc\ range for $\theta=2$, a fluctuation magnitude of a factor of 2 of that of Poisson fluctuations.
+The extrapolation factor $f$ varies with $\Delta n_\rn$; however, the variation is relatively small, about 1\% for the $\pt/A=0.3$--0.4~\gevc\ range for $\theta=2$, a fluctuation magnitude of a factor of 2 of that of Poisson.
 Note that we have examined only relatively narrow $\pt/A$ ranges at small $\pt/A$ values because of statistics considerations.
-The fiducial $\pt/A$ ranges in the STAR analysis are relatively large and wide, so no direct comparisons can be made between our study and the STAR results.
-Such comparisons will require more realistic simulations which we leave to a future work.
+The fiducial $\pt/A$ ranges in the STAR analysis are relatively large and wide, so no direct comparisons can be made between our study thus far and the STAR results.